-Facility Description Languages Enterprise Architect supports code generation in each of these languages: Action Script C C# (for .NET 1.1, .NET 2.0 and .NET 4.0) C++ (standard, plus .NET managed C++ extensions) Delphi Java (including Java 1.5, Aspects and Generics) PHP Python Visual Basic Visual Basic .NET Elements Code is generated from Class or Interface model elements, so you must create the required Class and Interface elements to generate from.
+Facility Description Languages Enterprise Architect supports code generation in each of these languages: Action Script C Cf (for .NET 1.1, .NET 2.0 and .NET 4.0) Cf (standard, plus .NET managed Cf extensions) Delphi Java (including Java 1.5, Aspects and Generics) PHP Python Visual Basic Visual Basic .NET Elements Code is generated from Class or Interface model elements, so you must create the required Class and Interface elements to generate from.
 Add attributes (which become variables) and operations (which become methods).
 Settings Before you generate code, you should ensure the default settings for code generation match your requirements; set up the defaults to match your required language and preferences.
 Preferences that you can define include default constructors and destructors, methods for interfaces and the Unicode options for created languages.
 Languages such as Java support 'namespaces' and can be configured to specify a namespace root.
 In addition to the default settings for generating code, Enterprise Architect facilitates setting specific generation options for each of the supported languages.

 Code Template Framework The Code Template Framework (CTF) enables you to customize the way Enterprise Architect generates source code and also enables generation of languages that are not specifically supported by Enterprise Architect.
 Local Paths Local path names enable you to substitute tags for directory names.
-Behavioral Code You can also generate code from three UML behavioral modeling paradigms: State Machine diagrams (SW & HW) Interaction (Sequence) diagrams (SW) Activity diagrams (SW) Live Code Generation On the 'Code Engineering' submenu, you have the option to update your source code instantly as you make changes to your model.
+Behavioral Code You can also generate code from three UML behavioral modeling paradigms: • StateMachine diagrams (SW & HW) • Interaction (Sequence) diagrams (SW) • Activity diagrams (SW) Live Code Generation On the 'Code Engineering' submenu, you have the option to update your source code instantly as you make changes to your model.
 Tasks When you generate code, you perform one or more of these tasks: Generate a Single Class Generate a Group of Classes Generate a Package Update Package Contents

-- The tools provided by Enterprise Architect for code engineering and debugging are available in the Professional, Corporate, Business and Software Engineering, System Engineering and Ultimate editions of Enterprise Architect - When security is enabled there are permissions for Generate Source Code and DDL and Reverse Engineer from DDL and Source Code
+- Most of the tools provided by Enterprise Architect for code engineering and debugging are available in the Professional and higher editions of Enterprise Architect; Behavioral Code Generation is available in the Unified and Ultimate editions - When security is enabled you require the access permissions 'Generate Source Code and DDL' and 'Reverse Engineer from DDL and Source Code'